|Commander / EDH||Legal|

 Combos Browse all

-Lightning Helix deals 3 damage to target creature or player and you gain 3 life.
+Lightning Helix deals 3 damage to target creature, player or planeswalker and you gain 3 life.

 Lightning Helix Discussion